ikartiks/myappportfolio/README.md

-# My app portfolio
-This is the first project for android developer nanodegree powered by Udacity. if you wish to see more of my other projects connect to my bitbucket @ https://bitbucket.org/ikartiks/
+# Kartik's Portfolio.

+This is the getting started project in Andoroid developer nanodegree, a course by Udacity & built by Google.

+### Version
+1.0

+### Usage
+This app was used to get us introduced to project submission and evaluation @Udacity.
+No features as such in the app.